Alika Kinan

-Alika Kinan Sánchez (born 24 June 1976) is an Argentinian feminist and anti-human trafficking activist.
+Alika Kinan Sánchez (born 24 June 1976) is an Argentine feminist and anti-human trafficking activist.
 After a police raid at the brothel where she was being sexually exploited in 2012, she began advocating for the abolition of prostitution.
 She attracted media attention in Argentina when she sued her exploiters and the city where the brothel was located.
-She became known worldwide when the U.S. Department of State gave her an award for her anti-trafficking activism.
+She became known worldwide when the United States Department of State gave her an award for her anti-trafficking activism.